trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 PersonaCrypt
 ------------

-TrueOS® provides support for PersonaCrypt.
+TrueOS® provides support for a security feature known as PersonaCrypt.
 A PersonaCrypt device is a removable USB media, such as a USB stick, which has been formatted with ZFS and encrypted with GELI.
 This device is used to hold a specific user's home directory, meaning that they can securely transport and access their personal files on any TrueOS® or PC-BSD® 10.1.2 or higher system.
 This can be used, for example, to securely access one's home directory from a laptop, home computer, and work computer.
 The device is protected by an encryption key and a password which is, and should be, separate from the user's login password.

-.. note:: when a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
+.. note:: When a user is configured to use a PersonaCrypt device, that user can not login using an unencrypted session on the same system.
    In other words, the PersonaCrypt username is reserved for PersonaCrypt use.
 If you need to login to both encrypted and